mc-carlessi/mysql-js-workshop/security-and-monitoring/security-and-monitoring.md

   Query OK, 0 rows affected (0.0029 sec)
   ```

-8. And appuser is able to see the result.
+8. And of course see the output
-  We limited the access to only the procedure and not to the full database!

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql